The Best Smart Light Bulb

 Compatibility with other smart home systems

-The Hue system is the most advanced system of the bunch we tested, with a solid app to manage its various features, but it’s the Hue’s deeper integration that helps it stand out.
-The app has useful automated options.
-Wake Up can fade lights in 10, 20 or 30 minutes before the time you want to wake up.
-Go to Sleep does the opposite, fading lights out before sleeping.
-Lights can also be set to turn on or off when you come home or leave home.
+The Hue system is the most advanced system of the bunch we tested, with a solid app to manage its various features, but it’s the Hue’s deeper integration that makes it stand out.

 The Hue is compatible with Amazon’s Alexa digital voice assistant through the Alexa, Echo or Echo Dot, allowing you to control your lights by voice.
 Use Google Home or Apple’s HomeKit for voice control through Siri.
 That’s on top of the functionality through Samsung’s SmartThings Hub, Wink Hub, Iris Hub by Lowes and Logitech Harmony Home Hub, making the Hue the most widely supported smart bulb system.